How to Assign and Define Brand Attributes

 Your brand attributes are what will allow you to start to distinguish yourself from your competition.
 It’s likely that you aren’t the only game in town.
 So, having a set of qualities that are clearly defined will allow you to put words to what makes you different … and better.

-Now that you have your attributes determined and defined, you can craft your positioning statement.
+Finally, now that you have your attributes determined and defined, you can craft your positioning statement.
 This statement will allow you to convey your attributes in a concise and compelling manner.
+More on that in our article on the purpose of the positioning statement.

 What should your brand support look like?
 What should your color palette be?
 What fonts should you use?
 What type of imagery should be present in your collateral?